open-forest-observatory/ofo-argo/README.md

 ## Argo Workflow Logging in postGIS database (in development)

 There is a [development branch of `ofo-argo`](https://github.com/open-forest-observatory/ofo-argo/tree/aa_setup_argo_utils) repo created by Arnav.
 This branch has developed a workflow to log argo process status (eg., started, finished, successful, failed) into a postGIS DB.
 This is done through an additional docker container (hosted on ghcr).
 The workflow is in the folder `ofo-argo-utils`.
 There is also a github action workflow that rebuilds this container if changes have been made in `workflow.yml`.
 This workflow is in the directory `.github/workflows`.
+There is an outstanding pull request regarding this development.

 To run this experimental workflow navigate to the `ofo-argo` repo and go into the branch `git checkout aa_setup_argo_utils`